yamori/challenge1_calculator/README.md

 Currently deployed [calculator](https://la2bc28voc.execute-api.us-east-1.amazonaws.com/calculator) (under construction).

+## Design

+A two golang binaries deployed via Serverless to AWS (underpinned by AWS HTTP_API and Lambdas).
+The first binary is offered at resource `/calculator` and offers a statis html page simulating a calculator.
+The second binary is offered at `/calc_exec` and receives ajax arithmetic/operations (from the 'calculator') and returns the result.

 ## Things learned

 - Using AWS [HTTP_api's](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-vs-rest.html), and configuring GO handler to pick them up properly (see this [commit](https://github.com/yamori/challenge1_calculator/commit/51733e05e3ae3fe50297b320f168a9b450014944))